-Deadly Kids Deadly Futures 8.6M is a 10-year framework which outlines the commitment of the Queensland Government, the Aboriginal and Torres Strait Islander community controlled health sector and other government and non-government service partners to prevent and manage the impacts of middle ear disease for Aboriginal and Torres Strait Islander children and young people across the health, early childhood and education sectors.
+Deadly Kids Deadly Futures (PDF, 5.2MB) is a 10 year framework which outlines the commitment of the Queensland Government, the Aboriginal and Torres Strait Islander community controlled health sector and other government and non-government service partners to prevent and manage the impacts of middle ear disease for Aboriginal and Torres Strait Islander children and young people across the health, early childhood and education sectors.

-The second Deadly Kids, Deadly Futures 2017-2018 Action Plan 672K outlines practical initiatives that government and non-government service providers will undertake to support Aboriginal and Torres Strait Islander students across Queensland to have healthy ears and to listen, learn and reach their full potential.
+Deadly Kids, Deadly Futures 2018–2019 Action Plan (PDF, 579KB) outlines practical initiatives that government and non-government service providers will undertake to support Aboriginal and Torres Strait Islander students across Queensland to have healthy ears and to listen, learn and reach their full potential.